Use the SLIDEY THING to investigate the effects of poaching and climate change.

 11. African elephant

 The African elephant is the largest animal walking the earth, and its herds wander through 37 countries in Africa.
 Though the population seems large, African elephants are listed as vulnerable due to the massive threat of the illegal ivory trade.

 Despite a global ban on ivory sales since 1990, tens of thousands of elephants are killed each year to meet a growing demand for ivory in east Asia.
 2011 saw the highest volume of illegal ivory seized since global records began.
 Read more here.

 12. Green turtle

 The green turtle is one of the largest sea turtles and the only herbivore.
-An estimated 40,000 females nest annually in the largest populations of Costa Rica and Australia (the amount of males is uncertain). they're classified as endangered.
+An estimated 40,000 females nest annually in the largest populations of Costa Rica and Australia (the amount of males is uncertain).
+They are classified as endangered.

-Tens of thousands of green turtles are harvested every year for human consumption, particularly in parts of Asia and the western Pacific. they're also at risk from commercial fishing operations, often ending up as bycatch.
+Tens of thousands of green turtles are harvested every year for human consumption, particularly in parts of Asia and the western Pacific.
+They are also at risk from commercial fishing operations, often ending up as bycatch.
 Read more here.

 13. Polar bear